 Samuel studied piano with Stephanie McCallum and Christine Logan and has been a performer for over 15 years.
 He performed with Jacana Ensemble in Musica Viva’s In School’s programs, and has worked as a recitalist, accompanist, jazz pianist, and in the areas of cabaret and music theater.

-As well as teaching in his private studio at Mosman, Samuel lectures in music arranging and harmony at Western Sydney University and has taught A History of Film Music, Music Journalism, Advanced Analysis and Music Fundamentals within the University of Sydney Music Department, where he has also guest taught in contemporary music, performance and ensemble performance.
+As well as teaching in his private studio at Mosman, Samuel lectures in music arranging, orchestration and harmony at Western Sydney University and has taught A History of Film Music, Music Journalism, Advanced Analysis and Music Fundamentals within the University of Sydney Music Department, where he has also guest taught in contemporary music, performance and ensemble performance.